Apnea of Prematurity

 If the baby doesn't begin to breathe again within 15 seconds, the nurse will rub the baby's back, arms, or legs to stimulate breathing.
 Most of the time, babies will begin breathing again on their own with this kind of stimulation.

 A baby who still isn't breathing after being stimulated and is pale or bluish might get oxygen through a handheld bag and mask.
 The nurse or doctor will place the mask over the infant's face and use the bag to slowly pump a few breaths into the lungs.
-Usually only a few breaths are needed before the baby begins to breathe again on his or her own.
+Usually only a few breaths are needed before the baby begins to breathe again on their own.

 If Your Baby Is on a Home Apnea Monitor